Learn the facts about feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV), including signs, symptoms, prevention and more.

 What can be done to prevent the spread of FeLV?

 There is a vaccine for FeLV.
 If your cat does go outside, or if you bring cats into your house that you cannot test or isolate, your cat should be vaccinated, especially at a young age.
-The vaccine is not perfect, though.
-There has been an association of tumors developing at the site of FeLV vaccines.
-With improvement in vaccines, this is becoming much less common.

 Can FeLV-negative and FeLV-positive cats live together?